misha-mg/flux-gen/src/README_RUNPOD.md

 1. **"CUDA GPU not found"**: You're running on CPU-only instance
 2. **"401 Unauthorized"**: Set `HF_TOKEN` for private models
-3. **"auto not supported" device_map error**: The script uses `device_map="cpu"` which is compatible with FLUX.
-If you encounter device mapping issues, ensure you're using a recent version of `diffusers` and `accelerate`
+3. **Device mapping errors**: The script uses `device_map="cuda"` which loads the model directly to GPU.
+FluxPipeline supports only "balanced" and "cuda" device maps.
+If you encounter issues, try updating `diffusers` and `accelerate` to the latest versions
 4. **OOM Error**: Reduce image size (`--height 512 --width 512`) or decrease inference steps (`--num_inference_steps 15`)
 5. **Slow loading**: First run downloads model (~10GB), subsequent runs are faster